+Even the safest motorcyclists cannot control the actions of negligent drivers.
+This is one reason motorcycles are among the most dangerous ways to travel.
 Each year, thousands of motorcyclists are seriously injured in crashes.
-In 2014, 81 people in Louisiana died in motorcycle accidents, according to Louisiana Crash Data Reports.
-In that same period, more than 1,500 sustained injuries.
+In 2021, 82 people died in motorcycle accidents in Louisiana, according to Louisiana Crash Data Reports.
+In that same period, 155 motorcycle operators and passengers sustained serious injuries.

 For a free legal consultation, call 800-537-8185